Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Mathematical Background

-To learn the global manifold structure, a standard autoencoder architecture is used, with $f$ being an encoder that receives non-i.i.d data pairs $(x_{1}, x_{2})$ and produces the latent representations $(z_{1}, z_{2})$, and the decoder $g$ that approximates the inverse of $f$.
-The pair sampling procedure is designed to induce weak supervision, requiring a pair of images to vary only in one (or a few) generative factors.
-Additionally, a set of $k$ neural networks $p_{i},i\in{}\{1\ldots{}k\}$ called projectors, are trained simultaneously and guided by an unsupervised oracle $\mathcal{O}$, to map the latent codes in the subspaces $\{\mathcal{S}_{i}\}_{i=1}^{k}$, each of which contains the corresponding submanifold $\{\mathcal{M}_{i}\}_{i=1}^{k}$.
-To wrap up, the representation framework operates in the following way:

 where $\tilde{z}$ and $\tilde{x}$ are the aggregated latent representation and the reconstructed input, respectively.
+The visual representation of this process is shown in Figure~\ref{fig:fig_detaux}, within the red rectangle.
+In the following, we describe how it is possible to parameterize this framework with neural networks and train it end-to-end.

+An autoencoder architecture is used to approximate $f$ and $g$.
+The encoder $f$ receives non-i.i.d. data pairs $(x^{(1)},x^{(2)})$ and produces the latent representations $(z^{(1)},z^{(2)})$, while the decoder $g$ approximates the inverse of $f$.
+The reason for training with input pairs is to have a sampling procedure designed to induce weak supervision, requiring a pair of images known to vary in at least one latent factor (this is crucial to later isolate the change from $x^{(1)}$ to $x^{(2)}$ in one subspace).
+Furthermore, a set of $k$ neural networks $p_{i},i\in{}\{1\ldots{}k\}$ called projectors are trained simultaneously to map the latent codes in the subspaces $\{\mathcal{S}_{i}\}_{i=1}^{k}$, each of which contains the corresponding submanifold $\{\mathcal{M}_{i}\}_{i=1}^{k}$.

-Notably, $f$ and $g$ are initially trained only to minimize the reconstruction error, which is needed to generate the global structure of the manifold $\mathcal{M}$.
-After a warm-up period, three constraints are added to the optimization problem, each with its own non-learned weight (\ie{}, $\beta_{1}$, $\beta_{2}$, and $\beta_{3}$) to disentangle the latent code:
+An initial warm-up phase trains $f$ and $g$ only to minimize the data reconstruction error, which is needed to learn the global data manifold $\mathcal{M}$.
+After this warm-up phase, four differentiable constraints that regard different aspects of the desiderata defined in Section~\ref{sec:sec_dis_theory} are added, posing the following optimization problem:

+where $\beta_{1}$, $\beta_{2}$, and $\beta_{3}$ are Lagrange multipliers.
+In the following paragraphs, we provide only a synthesized textual description of the losses due to the lack of space and the fact that the formalizations of these constraints are not directly relevant to the description of our method.
+For completeness, all formulas and additional details can be found in the Appendix (Section~\ref{supsec:supsec_dis_losses}).

+$\mathcal{L}_{rec}$ corresponds to a common \textit{reconstruction loss}, implemented in practice as the squared error between the input and reconstructed images.